echiesse/scaffolder/README.md

 Pre compiled binaries and installers are not available at the moment, so the recommended way to install it is to build the project from source locally.
 Check the build instructions further down in this document.

 After building the software, copy the generated `scaffolder.exe` (or `scaffolder`) to `%HOME%\bin` (`$HOME/bin` on Linux) and configure this folder to be in the executables search path of your platform (most Linuxes will already have it).
 Of course, if you prefer a different location go ahead and do it.
-Just make it is in your `PATH`.
+Just make sure it is in your `PATH`.

 # Usage
 ## Straight to the Point